aidantwoods/SecureHeaders/README.md

 *(section nowhere close to complete)*

 This readme is incomplete, please refer to the source, or the (non-exhaustive) example file `CustomSecureHeaders.php` for full usage.

-#### TODO
-* ~~HPKP reporting~~
-* ~~Basic CSP analysis, and warnings when policy apprears unsafe~~
-* ~~Import hsts and hpkp policies, reconfigure safemode to use maximums only (do not remove manually set headers, but modify them if unsafe)~~
-* ~~Remove type hinting and use custom type enforcement function that generates errors similar to those produced by type hinting in PHP 7. (backwards-compatability for PHP 5)~~
-* In place of type hinting, fully document code with expected parameter types